davidpham5/truck-bass-thumping/src/index.md

 ---
-title: "Song Obsessed"
+title: "Truck Bass Thumping"
-internalPageTypes: [ 'home' ]
+internalPageTypes: ["home"]
 path: /
 layout: "index.11ty.js"
 ---

-Welcome to <span class="site-name">Song Obsessed</span>.
-This is a site for me to share my favorite songs and write about them.
-Since early 2009 I've been using a variety of sites to keep track of one song a day, a week or a month.
-Sometimes I've written about them, sometimes not.
-But trying to find a way to retain that list and remember them over time has been a challenge.
-[First The61 closed](https://en.wikipedia.org/wiki/Thesixtyone).
-Then [ThisIsMyJam](https://www.theguardian.com/technology/2015/aug/10/this-is-my-jam-music-website-shuts-down-open-web).
-Now I use [Last.fm Obsessions](https://www.last.fm/user/Shade0/obsessions), but it doesn't work exactly how I'd like.

-So this site will hopefully work and, even if it isn't the best option, I'm running it, so I won't lose those songs and I'll always have a stable place to share them with others.
+Welcome to <span class="site-name">Truck Bass Thumping</span>.
+This is an attempt to create audio playlists that you all have been organizing your music life around into a song discovery engine.
+I call it This is My Next Engine.

+The idea is pretty simple.
+Liberate your Spotify playlists in the form exporting them and combine your favorite friend's own playlists into an on-device LLM-powered song recommendation.
+Can a on-device LLM find similar charcateristics in songs from your friends' playlists and recommend your next song to listen to?
+This site is an experiment to find out.

+A key principle is that this site treats your data in a way that is interoparable with other services.
+Can playlists be a data type? can it be shared between services?
+Can I export my data and use it elsewhere?
+Can I import data from other services?
+This site is an experiment to find out.

 ## Select your preferred player

 The audio player on this site supports each of these player types.
 Not all songs may be available in your preferred player type.
 If it is only available in another player type then the player will use that type.
 YouTube is the default.

 <button class="xp-pref-selector disabled" onclick=setPreferredAPI(this) data-pref="yt">YouTube</button> <button class="xp-pref-selector disabled" onclick=setPreferredAPI(this) data-pref="spotify">Spotify</button> <button class="xp-pref-selector disabled" onclick=setPreferredAPI(this) data-pref="native">Native</button>

 Heads up: This site assumes that if you click on a song, you want to listen to it.
 So it will start playing automatically or be added to your playlist.
 If you don't want that it to work like that, there's an autoplay switch in the top right.

 ## What is this site for?

-Right now <span class="site-name">Song Obsessed</span> serves two goals, a lab for me to experiment with technology where a single site owner like myself can leverage all the places audio and video can be hosted to create something a little like their own mixtape, one that's dependent on the variety of media hosting tools out there, but not on any single one of them, as a sort of hedge against something happening to any of them.
+Right now <span class="site-name">Truck Bass Thumping</span> serves two goals, a lab for me to experiment with technology where a single site owner like myself can leverage all the places audio and video can be hosted to create something a little like their own mixtape, one that's dependent on the variety of media hosting tools out there, but not on any single one of them, as a sort of hedge against something happening to any of them.

 I say a mixtape, but it isn't quite a mixtape and it isn't quite a blog.
 It's something that I hope takes advantage of the best qualities of the web to share a listening experience that's a little curated and a little self-directed.

 There are three main technologies that back this.
 The site is generated with [11ty](https://www.11ty.dev/).
 The underlying technology behind how navigation through the site works is [HTMX](https://htmx.org/).
 The third is a piece of code I'm working on, not just for myself, but to make it easy for others to do the same things this site does.
 It's called XPlayer (as in HTMX Player).
 I'll have more about it later, I'm sure.

 But the main thing this is for, is to share the songs I find interesting in a way that you can easily listen to them.
 So check those out!

 ### [Songs](/songs/)

 <br />

 ~~[Aram](https://aramzs.github.io/aramzs/)